Open Accessibility Menu

 Proper Maintenance Routine

 Also, although it may only seem like a small strip of material, roof decking contributes to the energy efficiency of your home.
-Soffits and fascia allow for free airflow between the roof and attic.
+Soffits and fascia allow for free airflow between the roof and the attic.
 Working together with your insulation, this constant air circulation prevents ice dams from forming in the winter.
 It also helps free hot air trapped in your roof rafters.
 The free exchange of air ventilates your home.

-The following tips will help you keep your fascia and soffits in excellent condition, so you don't have to worry about costly repairs, damage to your home's structure, or poor energy efficiency.
+The following tips will help you keep your fascia and soffits in excellent condition so you don’t have to worry about costly repairs, damage to your home’s structure, or poor energy efficiency.

 Regularly Check for Damage

 You should look for damage to your roof decking at least twice a year: once in the fall and once in the spring.
 The easiest way to incorporate this into your routine is to walk through your property while you complete other seasonal maintenance, like cleaning gutters and siding.
-Be sure to check out your property from a variety of angles, and use a flashlight to look at hard-to-reach areas.
-You're looking for signs of:
+Be sure to check out your property from various angles, and use a flashlight to look at hard-to-reach areas.
+You’re looking for signs of:

 • Cracks